 Executive Director Allison Yancey said, “Wellpoint was created specifically for health-conscious seniors who celebrate fruitful living and graceful aging, so it is easy to find like-minded individuals at our fitness studio and pool.”

 Older adults with sufficient social opportunities enjoy an array of benefits, especially when it comes to their mental health.
 This is yet another way that swimming could enhance your overall mood and mental wellness.

 A 2009 study claims that 50% of older adults have difficulty sleeping.
 Since low quality of sleep is associated with higher morbidity and mortality rates, alleviating this issue can have an immensely positive effect on your health.

 If you have difficulty falling or staying asleep, swimming might be the key to solving this problem.
 Swimming burns more calories than other exercises, so it leaves your body relaxed and more physically tired.
 This, in turn, can improve your quality of sleep.

 Residences at Wellpoint Redefines What It Means To Age Well

 The team at Residences at Wellpoint Hampton Cove maintains a beautiful pool and runs an innovative fitness program to support your continued health.
-Situated at Owens Cross Roads, near Huntsville, the Residences provides Memory Care, Assisted Living and Independent Living options.
+Situated at Hampton Cove, near Huntsville, the Residences provides Memory Care, Assisted Living and Independent Living options.
 No matter where you are on your senior living journey, you can enjoy everything we offer.